Direct dependencies between neurons explain activity: Code Availability

+Given simulated dynamics, we can construct the maximum entropy model consistent with not only instantaneous dependencies $P(x_i(t) | x_j(t))$, but also time-delayed dependencies $P(x_i(t) | x_j(t - \delta t))$.
+As we include more of the time-delayed dependencies in the maximum entropy model, the normalized entropy $S_\text{dir}/S_\text{tot}$ quickly plateaus to the true value $S_\text{true}/S_\text{tot}$ of the ground-truth model (Fig.~S\ref{fig_dt}a).
+As expected, this convergence is faster for dynamics in which the time-delayed interactions $w_{ij}(\delta t)$ decay more quickly (that is, for smaller time constants $\tau$; Fig.~S\ref{fig_dt}b).
+For $\tau = 1$, instantaneous dependencies explain $(S_\text{tot} - S_\text{dir})/(S_\text{tot} - S_\text{true}) \approx 83\%$ of the available variance, and this fraction increases to 98\% for $\tau = 0.1$.
+These results demonstrate that direct dependencies may be surprisingly effective in capturing time-delayed interactions.

-{\myfont 6.~Exact inference in Ising model}
+{\myfont 11.~Exact inference in Ising model}

-We have seen that the minimal computation in Eq.~(\ref{eq_P2}) provides a tight approximation to the activity of real neurons.
+We have seen that the maximum entropy model in Eq.~(\ref{eq_P}) provides a tight approximation to the activity of real neurons.
 But how does the model perform in an artificial system where the underlying interactions are known?
-As a salient example, we consider Ising models, which are equivalent to Hopfield networks (with non-zero temperature),\cite{Hopfield-01} Boltzmann machines,\cite{Ackley-01} and maximum entropy models.\cite{Schneidman-01, Meshulam-03, Lynn-15, Lynn-16} In each of these forms, the Ising model has provided key insights into neural computation, both in the brain and artificial networks.
-Here, we show that our minimal computation provides exact inference in the Ising model.
+As a salient example, we consider Ising models, which are equivalent to Hopfield networks (with non-zero temperature),\cite{Hopfield-01} Boltzmann machines,\cite{Ackley-01} and maximum entropy models for joint activity.\cite{Schneidman-01, Meshulam-03, Lynn-15, Lynn-16} In each of these forms, the Ising model has provided key insights into neural computation, both in the brain and artificial networks.
+Here, we show that the maximum entropy model provides exact inference in the Ising model.

 Consider a network with $N$ binary neurons defined by the state vector $\bm{x} = \{x_1,\hdots,x_N\}$.
 Each neuron has a bias $b_i$ that influences it toward activity or silence, and neurons interact via a symmetric interaction matrix $W_{ij} = W_{ji}$.
 The joint probability of a given activity state is defined by the Boltzmann distribution